cdemi/MultipleDatabaseScriptExecutor/README.md

 You can have any amount of *.sql files in the root folder of your application.
 They will all be grabbed by the application and executed across all databases.

 # Usage #
-You can either download the solution and build it from source, or you can just download the binary file `MDSE.zip`.
+You can either download the solution and build it from source, or you can just download the binary file [MDSE.zip](https://github.com/cdemi/MultipleDatabaseScriptExecutor/raw/master/MDSE.zip).

 After you have downloaded (or compiled) these files, you can just execute `MDSE.exe`.
 The application will read `config.json` and any `*.sql` files located at the root of your application.